kimeshan/mf-proto/README.md

   -  Once a collection is selected, the events manager can be used to create, list, delete and update events inside the collection.
   -  Same features as project manager (modals, error handling, delete prompt).
 - Video Manager
-  - Video upload: file is copied to Maxflow application folder inside "Video Uploads" folder.
+  - Video upload: file is copied to mf-proto application folder inside "Video Uploads" folder.
   - Video renaming according to user input via form.
 Validation: Upload button enabled only when a name and valid video file has been selected.
   - Video listing and deletion.
   - In-browser video player displays video for mp4, ogg and webm video files.